 Appendix figure 1.
-Deaths at the age of under one year by sex in 1990 to 2017
+Deaths in 1930 to 2019

 Appendix figure 2.
-Life expectancy at birth by sex in 1980 to 2017
+Life expectancy at birth by sex in 1980 to 2019

-Quality description, deaths 2017
+Quality description, deaths 2019

 1. Relevance of statistical information

 The main source used when producing Finnish population statistics is the Population Information System of the Population Register Centre.
 Changes in the data on the vital events of the resident population are updated into the Population Information System continuously by local population register authorities.
 Population Register Centre is leading updating activities.
 From 1971 Statistics Finland has obtained population data from the Population Register Centre.